 - Dry, cold weather.
 A dog’s skin dries out in the cold winter air just like ours does, which can be itchy and uncomfortable.

 - Skin infections.
-Bacterial and fungal infections, such as yeast infections or dandruff, can cause an array of symptoms in your pup.
+Bacterial and fungal infections, such as yeast infections, can cause an array of symptoms like dandruff in your pup.
 These infections can sometimes be secondary to another underlying cause.

 - Immune system or hormone problems.
 Dry skin can sometimes be a symptom of a systemic disease in your dog.
 Two of the main diseases are Cushing’s and hypothyroidism, but dry skin can also be a symptom of auto-immune diseases and cancer.